lpasqualis/cookiecutter-pypackage-lp/README.md

 * **setup.py should not import anything from the package** When installing from source, the user may not have the packages dependencies installed, and importing the package is likely to raise an `ImportError`.
 * **setup.py should be the canonical source of package dependencies** There is no reason to duplicate dependency specifiers (i.e. also using a `requirements.txt` file).
 See the testing section below for testing dependencies.
+However, it is useful to have a 'requirements_dev.txt' for development

 ### Testing

 * **Use [Tox](https://tox.readthedocs.io) to manage test environments** Tox provides isolation, runs tests across multiple Python versions, and ensures the package can be installed.
-* **Uses [pytest](https://docs.pytest.org) as the default test runner** This can be changed easily, though pytest is a easier, more powerful test library and runner than the standard library's unittest.
+* **Uses unittest as the default test runner**
+  This can be changed easily.
 * **Define testing dependencies in `tox.ini`**
   Avoid duplicating dependency definitions, and use `tox.ini` as the canonical description of how the unittests should be run.
 * **`tests` directory should not be a package**